- What's new

 Monetise your last-mile network by carrying over-the-top (OTT) stream traffic "through-the-middle" of your own CDN.
 Establish commercial agreements with global content providers interested in scaling out their own internet-based streaming services.
 Generate value by delivering superior quality streams, reducing session start-up times, and virtually eliminating rebuffering.
 Capitalise on your existing network investments and start benefitting from the skyrocketing demand for online streaming services.

-Open caching standards provide fixed and mobile internet service providers (ISPs) with a way to participate in the value chain associated with over-the-top (OTT) video stream delivery.
+Open caching specifications provide fixed and mobile internet service providers (ISPs) with a way to participate in the value chain associated with over-the-top (OTT) video stream delivery.

 Today's online streaming providers spend billions of dollars with global content delivery networks (CDNs) to distribute their content to consumers around the world.
 But as consumer demand for content rises, streaming providers face ballooning content delivery expenses.
 Many are interested in finding more cost-effective ways to distribute content, as well as ways to improve stream quality, by establishing relationships directly with ISPs.